TheWolverine.com - Michigan Football Recruiting: The Daily Rewind

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Here's a look back at some Michigan related recruiting nuggets from throughout the weekend.
+Here's a look back at some Michigan related recruiting nuggets from throughout yesterday.

 New Offer